yext/rules_closure/README.md

     linting.
 See the [Google JavaScript Style Guide] for more information.
   - `GOOGLE`: Take [Google coding conventions] into consideration when linting.
 See the [Google JavaScript Style Guide] for more information.
-  - `JQUERY`: Take [jQuery coding conventions] into consideration when linting.

 - **no_closure_library** (Boolean; optional; default is `False`) Do not link Closure Library [base.js].
 If this flag is used, an error will be raised if